Sparse online variational Bayesian regression: Introduction

 Considering the full Bayesian posterior, the situation is even more daunting.
 Indeed once one adopts such a sparsity prior then the posterior is no longer characterized in closed form with finitely many parameters, as in the Gaussian case (in the finite/discrete/parametric case).
 Laplace approximation \cite{bishop} requires derivative and Hessian of the log-posterior, which may not exist.
-Computationally-intensive methods such as Markov chain Monte Carlo (MCMC) \cite{robert} are required for consistent estimation, as proposed for the Bayesian Lasso in \cite{park2008bayesian}.
-There has been a lot of activity in this direction in the past 10 years -- see, e.g. \cite{lucka, pereyra1, pereyra2, roininen, calvetti, marzouk, jacob}.
-Here we propose to employ a variational approach to recover the best Gaussian approximation to the sparsity-promoting posterior, in a sense to be defined precisely below.
-It is worth mentioning that the Bayesian formulation allows for more general priors than the continuous, or ``shrinkage'', priors considered here.
-In recent years ``spike and slab'' priors \cite{mitchell1988bayesian} have become very popular, consisting of a mixture distribution with a Dirac mass at 0 (spike) and a continuous distribution such as the ones considered here (slab).
-See \cite{bai2020spike} for a recent review, focused on the spike and slab LASSO.
+Computationally-intensive methods such as Markov chain Monte Carlo (MCMC) \cite{robert} are required for consistent estimation, as proposed for the Bayesian LASSO (BL) in \cite{park2008bayesian}.
+There has been a lot of activity in this direction in the past 10 years -- see, e.g. \cite{lucka, roininen, calvetti, marzouk} for some examples from the applied mathematics and inverse problems communities \note{and \cite{pereyra1, pereyra2, jacob} for some examples from machine learning and statistics.} Here we propose to employ a variational approach to recover the best Gaussian approximation to the sparsity-promoting posterior, in a sense to be defined precisely below. \note{This approach provides approximate UQ for a substantially smaller cost than fully Bayesian approaches.
+Indeed the cost is only slightly larger than point estimation methods.}